 Most debt will be removed from your credit reports 7 years after the date of first delinquency.
 Here are the steps to take to deal with old and charged off debt accounts.

 The term charge-off is an accounting term used by creditors.
 It means an account is transferred from the “accounts receivable” books to the “bad debt” ledger.
 Credit card issuers are required to do this by the federal Office of the Comptroller of Currency, in an attempt to prevent banks from inflating future earnings statements with defaulted accounts.
-For the consumer, the only real consequence of an account charging off is the account will report as a negative item on the consumers’ credit reports.
-The fact an account is charged-off does not mean the debt is forgiven, cancelled, deleted, or is no longer collectible.
+For the consumer, the only consequence of an account charging off is the account will report as a negative item on the consumers’ credit reports.

 Credit Report Rules at a Glance

-Some debts have a reporting period longer than 7 years, including:
+Some debts may be reported longer than 7 years, including: